Rudra15-droid/Projects-in-C/README.md

 - ### Number System Converter
 A C++ program that can convert numbers between different number systems, including decimal, binary, hexadecimal, and octal.

+- ### Subway Managment System (in the works)
+A C++ program to manage Subway System and it's lines, along with their attributes

 - ### Tic Tac Toe
 A classic implementation of the Tic Tac Toe game built in C, featuring a command-line interface for two players.